stardothosting/shift8-fullnav/README.md

 ### 1.27
 * Switched from custom nav menu queries to using a walker class with wp_nav_menu function.
 This allowed for multiple menu hierarchy support (parent -> child -> grandchild).
 The navigation menu now supports dropdowns for up to 3 layers dee p.

+### 1.28
+* Fixed bug with dropdown system on desktop.
+Created custom walker for desktop.